First published Jul 9, 2019. Refreshed Oct 13, 2021.

 - Full order history and shipment status

-- And MUCH more—see our flagship product, Corevist Commerce, for a full overview.
+- And MUCH more—see our 49 SAP integration points for a full overview.

-That’s why your adoption plan must include training for customers on how to perform existing business processes in the new web channel.
-That could mean in-line training within the ecommerce store, in-person or online training sessions, and much more.
-See this article for best practices: Crafting Your Ecommerce Rollout Care Package.
+That’s why your adoption plan must include training for customers on how to perform existing business processes in the new B2B eCommerce portal.
+That could mean training messages within the portal, in-person training, or online sessions.
+See this article for best practices: Crafting Your B2B eCommerce Rollout Care Package.

 3. Growth: Beyond new normal to new value

-Your web channel is an avenue for growth.
+Your B2B eCommerce portal is an avenue for growth.
 You should nurture it with strategic thinking about providing more value to your established customers (AND acquiring new customers).

-How do you increase the value of the web store for both segments?
+How do you increase the value of the B2B portal for both segments?
 Here’s a high-level overview of best practices:

 - Intelligent merchandising through cross-sell/upsell functionality to drive sales of related products which you manufacture.

-- Offer 3rd party products sobyour customers only have to visit one ecommerce store to get everything they need for the job at hand.
+- Offer 3rd party products so your customers only have to visit one eCommerce store to get everything they need for the job at hand.
 (Cross-sell/upsell functionality supports this, too).

 - Run intelligent promotions and marketing campaigns to drive sales of ancillary products, phased-out products, or overstocked items.